How Much Does a Home Security System Cost?

 This monthly charge is for the service of having your home monitored 24/7 by an external monitoring center.
 This cost is based on the monitoring plan and equipment you chose during signup.

 For instance, let’s say your base monitoring price is $42.99/month; if you add monitored security cameras to your system it can tack on $15/month.
-Additional charges are added for each monitored smoke detector or carbon monoxide detector (generally around $2 per smoke and detector $6 per carbon monoxide detector).
-This brings your monthly monitoring cost to $65.99/month.
+Additional charges could also be added for each monitored smoke detector or carbon monoxide detector (generally around $2 per smoke and detector $6 per carbon monoxide detector).
+This could bring your monthly monitoring cost to $65.99/month.

 Make sure to READ the contract to see whether additional monthly costs apply to monitor the equipment you have selected before you sign up.